 Groundbreaking for the new church took place on a rainy Sunday, December 5, 1999, with Bishop Doran officiating.
 Work on the new church progressed steadily, with the first Mass celebrated on Saturday, November 10, 2001.
 The dedication was held the following week on Sunday, November 18, 2001, again with Bishop Doran officiating as celebrant.

 The parish continues to welcome new members and will continue to grow.
 Msgr.
 Steve Knox became pastor in July 2004, replacing Fr.
 Robert Garrity.
 Fr.
 Max Striedl became pastor in July 2014, replacing Msgr.
 Steve Knox.
+In 2020, Fr.
+Christopher DiTomo was named pastor.
 In addition, several Associate Pastors have been appointed to St. Mary’s including Fr.
 Ronelo Meude, Fr.
 Gerardo Paderon, Fr.
 Michael Barry, Fr.
 David Reese, Fr.
 Scott DuVall, Fr.
 Jonathan Bakkelund, Fr.
 Manuel Gomez, Fr.
-Ervin Caliente and Fr.
-John McNamara.
+Ervin Caliente, Fr.
+John McNamara, Fr.
+Sean Grismer, Fr.
+Plutarco Rodriguez, and Fr.
+Jerome Koutnik.

 In 2010, it was discerned that the parish would benefit greatly by having a Parish Ministry Center.
 In 2011, a Capital Campaign entitled Building Community Together was undertaken and the generous parishioners of St. Mary’s pledged funds to make the Parish Ministry Center a reality.
 On April 16, 2012, a cold, windy day, groundbreaking for the new Parish Ministry Center took place.
 The 33,000 square foot building which includes a parish hall, large kitchen, youth ministry space, religious education classrooms/meeting rooms, a Eucharistic Adoration Chapel, staff offices, bride’s room and storage is complete and was dedicated by Bishop David Malloy on April 20, 2013.